voxpupuli/puppet-cassandra/README.md

 Default value: '0' (disable row caching)

 ##### `rpc_address`
-The address  bind the Thrift RPC service and native transport server to.
+The address to bind the Thrift RPC service and native transport server to.

 Set rpc_address OR rpc_interface, not both.
 Interfaces must correspond to a single address, IP aliasing is not supported.